TheTaheer1/My-Website/README.md

 2 : About Me section highlighting skills

-3 : ontact section with email or contact form
+3 : Contact section with email or contact form

 4 : Responsive design for desktop, tablet, and mobile